All About Drop D Tuning: Open D Tuning for Guitar

 What is “Drop D tuning” for guitar?
 And why would we want to use it in our guitar music?

-This is a special tuning that makes for beautifully low, rich bass sounds.
-Below, you’ll discover everything you need to know about tuning your guitar to Drop D tuning and it’s differences from Standard Tuning.
+This is an alternate guitar tuning that makes for beautifully low, rich bass sounds.
+Below, you’ll discover everything you need to know about tuning your guitar to Drop D tuning and it’s differences from Standard Guitar Tuning.

 What is Drop D Tuning?

 When we use Drop D tuning, the low E string is tuned a whole step down to D. This means instead of the 6th string sound being an E, it sounds a D. It is one octave lower than the open 4th string D.

 Many composers choose to write in Drop D tuning because it has many benefits on guitar, simply by adjusting the pitch of one string down a whole step.

 What is the benefit?

 When we tune our guitar to Drop D, we have three bass strings that sound good together.
 D, A, and D. This means that we can create deep resonate bass lines, while playing in the upper positions on the guitar.

 This makes the range of the guitar wider.
 And if desired, can provide a low “drone” over which melodies can play.

 This open tuning also allows composers to write in the key of D while using the full texture of the guitar.
-In standard tuning, The key of D has more of an “alto” sound, because the lowest D note is the open 4th string.
+In standard guitar tuning, The key of D has more of an “alto” sound, because the lowest D note is the open 4th string.
 Drop D tuning gives composers access to the D an octave lower (on the sixth string).

 The low D note on the guitar also just sounds good.
-Even though it’s only an added whole step (2 frets), it sounds much different than standard tuning.
+Even though it’s only an added whole step (2 frets), it sounds much different than standard guitar tuning.
 This especially true with recently changed guitar strings.

 How to Quickly Tune to Drop D

 One method to quickly tune your guitar from standard tuning to Drop D tuning is as follows:

 - Play the open 4th string D. (Let it ring.)